 - Pre-Usage: How many miles were on your vehicle when you purchased it?

-Let’s say you purchased a new BMW, Mini Cooper, or Volvo and are hoping to own it a maximum of 5 years with a maximum of 70,000 miles, well technically you could follow the manufacturer’s guidelines.
+Let’s say you purchased a new BMW or Mini Cooper and are hoping to own it a maximum of 5 years with a maximum of 70,000 miles, well technically you could follow the manufacturer’s guidelines.
 You’ll be leaving the next person a mess, but you could still get away with it.
 Even if you purchased the vehicle used at around 50,000 miles and still don’t plan on going over 70,000 miles, you could get away with the manufacturer’s guidelines.
 It’s just not recommended you do so.
 Ever heard of the phrase, “running the car into the ground”?
 That’s basically what you’re doing to a vehicle that, with regular maintenance from Beyer Motor Works, could have a much longer shelf life.
 The longer the shelf life, the better financial value the vehicle becomes to the purchaser.